It totally sucks to buy a used iPhone in order to save as much money as you can and end up with a blacklisted IMEI.

 It is extremely important to check any used device before you buy it and in the case of an iPhone, an IMEI Check service would have prevented you from this problematic purchase.

-An IMEI Blacklist Checker will confirm:
+An IMEI Blacklist Check will confirm (among much more info):

-- Which network blacklisted the iPhone
+- Which network did it

 - For what reason

 This information is necessary to successfully unlock/unblacklist a blacklisted iPhone since the options shown below apply only to specific mobile networks for specific blacklist reasons.